kddnewton/iseq-rails-tools/README.md

 This gem hooks into ActiveSupport's autoloading in development mode to bring AOT compiling to Rails.
 This can improve both the console and server boot times.

+When deploying to production, you can take advantage of the quicker boot times by adding the `iseq:all` rake task to your deploy script.

 ## Usage

 1. Add `iseq_rails_tools` to your `Gemfile`.